CloudSnorkel/cdk-github-runners/README.md

 Use this CDK construct to create ephemeral [self-hosted GitHub runners][1] on-demand inside your AWS account.

-* Easy to configure GitHub integration
+* Easy to configure GitHub integration with a web-based interface
 * Customizable runners with decent defaults
-* Supports multiple runner configurations controlled by labels
+* Multiple runner configurations controlled by labels
 * Everything fully hosted in your account

 Self-hosted runners in AWS are useful when:

 * You need easy access to internal resources in your actions
 * You want to pre-install some software for your actions
-* You want to provide some basic AWS API access ([aws-actions/configure-aws-credentials][2] has more security controls)
+* You want to provide some basic AWS API access (but [aws-actions/configure-aws-credentials][2] has more security controls)

-Ephemeral runners are the [recommended way by GitHub][14] for auto-scaling, and they make sure all jobs run with a clean image.
+Ephemeral (or on-demand) runners are the [recommended way by GitHub][14] for auto-scaling, and they make sure all jobs run with a clean image.
 Runners are started on-demand.
 You don't pay unless a job is running.

 ## API

-Documentation of available constructs and their interface is available on [Constructs Hub][13] in all supported programming languages.
+The best way to browse API documentation is on [Constructs Hub][13].
+It is available in all supported programming languages.

 ## Providers